-What is the LGBTQI Steering Committee?
+What is the LGBTQ+ Task Force?

-Patients, staff and visitors have all brought forward concerns about improper treatment in regards to LGBTQI issues in our workplace; ones that they felt could compromise their health care and/or their human rights.
+Patients, staff and visitors have all brought forward concerns about improper treatment in regards to LGBTQ+ issues in our workplace; ones that they felt could compromise their health care and/or their human rights.
 This committee was developed to address the isolation and marginalization of this group within our hospital community.

-In addition, we are aware that other forms of discrimination occur, but experience shows that many people feel less comfortable addressing LGBTQI harassment.
+In addition, we are aware that other forms of discrimination occur, but experience shows that many people feel less comfortable addressing LGBTQ+ harassment.
 HHS has chosen to proactively address this more hidden aspect of discrimination as this community crosses all boundaries of race, ethnicity and gender.

 How does this relate to the work that I do at HHS?

 It is everyone's role to enhance the patient care experience.
-Educating yourself about issues that affect the LGBTQI community helps our patients.
+Educating yourself about issues that affect the LGBTQ+ community helps our patients.
 It is also in line with our corporate code of conduct and reflects the hospital's values.

 This may not seem important, especially if they're presented with a problem seemingly unrelated to their sexuality, but we know that gay and lesbian persons are less likely to seek medical intervention due to fears of discrimination, misunderstandings or poor prior experiences with healthcare professionals.

-We also need to educate ourselves that the LGBTQI community has specific health-care needs.
+We also need to educate ourselves that the LGBTQ+ community has specific health-care needs.
 As an example, an unidentified transgender individual may inadvertently receive medications that are contraindicated to their hormone treatments.
 At the very least, it is up to us as HHS staff, physicians and volunteers to help create an environment that is not oppressive to our colleagues, patients, families and visitors.

 How will the education session work?
 Is this mandatory?

-Both education sessions are based on adult learning principles with theoretical and practical components.
+Education sessions are based on adult learning principles with theoretical and practical components.
 All leaders and staff at HHS will want to participate to keep themselves current with this education to ensure excellence in their chosen field of work.

 I treat everybody the same.
 What's the big deal?